jacke121/torch-automl/README.md

     src/redis-server
 ```

 - Run Regression test in a new terminal window
+This will queue a new job which takes the boston housing data set as input, pre-processes the data,
+runs bayesian optimzation, trains a model and makes predictions on the test data set.
 ```
     cd [path to torch-pipeline folder]
     th tests/queue_train_jobs.lua